jafaircl/cel/README.md

 ```

 Both cases traditionally require special syntax at the language level, but
-these features are exposed via macros in CEL. -->
+these features are exposed via macros in CEL.

 ### Evaluate

 Now, evaluate for fun and profit.
 The evaluation is thread-safe and side-effect
 free.
 Many different inputs can be sent to the same `cel.Program` and if fields
 are present in the input, but not referenced in the expression, they are
 ignored.
+Note that the output of `eval` will be an `ExprValue` object.
+A helper
+function, `exprValueToNative`, is provided which will convert the expression
+value to a native TypeScript value.

 ```typescript
 // The `out` var contains the output of a successful evaluation.